mokus0/hdf5/README.txt

-HDF5 version 1.4.5-post2 released on Sat Apr 12 07:43:23 CDT 2003
+HDF5 version 1.6.0 released on Thu Jul  3 16:20:52 CDT 2003
 Please refer to the release_docs/INSTALL file for installation instructions.
 ------------------------------------------------------------------------------

-This release is almost fully functional for the entire API defined in the documentation.
-See the release_docs/RELEASE.txt file for information specific to this release of the library.
+This release is almost fully functional for the entire API defined in the documentation, see the RELEASE.txt file in this directory for information specific to this release of the library.
 The INSTALL file contains instructions on compiling and installing the library.
 The INSTALL_parallel file contains instructions on installing the parallel version of the